FlorenceOTATO-index/codebert-training/README.md

 - Model weights (`*.pt`) are **not tracked in GitHub**.
 - Store them in **Git LFS** or external storage (Google Drive, Baidu Netdisk).
 - Update this README with download links if sharing.

+--

+## License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.